stoeps13/connections-doc/source/admin/admin/t_admin_forums_configure_max_attachments.md

         -   working\_directory is the temporary working directory to which the XML and XSD configuration files are copied.
 The files are kept in this working directory while you modify them.

+            !!! note
-            **Note:** AIX and Linux only: The directory must grant write permissions or the command fails.
+    AIX and Linux only: The directory must grant write permissions or the command fails.

         -   cell\_name is the name of the WebSphere® Application Server cell that hosts the HCL Connections applications.
 This argument is required.
 It is also case-sensitive, so type it with care.
 If you do not know the cell name, you can determine it by typing the following command in the wsadmin command processor: